 Many first-year students are uncertain about a major.
-Depending on your interests, you may consider enrolling in "Arts and Sciences Undeclared," in "undeclared" programs within the Charlton College of Business and the College of Engineering, or in the "Studio Arts Undeclared" program within the College of Visual and Performing Arts.
+Depending on your interests, you may consider enrolling initially as "undeclared" within the colleges of Arts & Sciences, Business, or Engineering—or as "Studio Arts Undeclared" within the College of Visual & Performing Arts.

 There's really no such thing—programs of study vary with each student's major.
 But there are a number of courses in the sciences, humanities, and social sciences that first-year students frequently take, giving you an opportunity to meet many other students.

 The Advising, Support & Planning Office offers academic advice and referral to all students.
 The office's faculty and professional staff can help you select courses, explore majors, and discuss other academic issues.